Management UI for Agents and Sessions

 - Set default models for agents

-- Create new API keys
+- Create new personal access tokens

-- View existing keys (values hidden)
+- View existing tokens (values hidden)

-- Revoke keys
+- Revoke tokens

 Members